Cookies on the Healthspan site

 They are particularly useful for the non-elite exerciser who may go to gym in the morning before work and get a good sweat up, then go to an air-conditioned office, which can exacerbate dehydration.
-In addition to working with professional cyclists, I work with the British Sailing Team, and the use of Healthspan Elite's Activ Hydrate is a key part of the sailors' hydration strategy for their preparation for the 2020 Tokyo Olympic and Paralympic Games.
+In addition to working with professional cyclists, I work with the British Sailing Team, and the use of Healthspan Elite's Activ Hydrate is a key part of the sailors' hydration strategy.

 Nigel Mitchell is Technical Lead for the English Institute of Sport.
 He currently supports athletes including Olympic middle distance runners, cross country skiers, triathletes and Olympic sailors, and an honorary senior lecturer at the University of Portsmouth.Find out more about Healthspan's Expert Panel.